Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Generalized 6G Real-time Communication

 Inference at the network edge will empower a broad spectrum of applications, such as industrial automation, extended reality, autonomous vehicles, and robots~\cite{Zhu:COMMAG:2020}. \emph{Edge inference} refers to the process of offloading inference tasks, executed through large-scale \gls{ai} models, from edge devices to edge servers, which are co-located and connected to base stations.
 By leveraging the powerful computational resources of these servers, edge devices can experience enhanced capabilities (e.g., vision, decision making, and natural language processing) and extended battery life.
 A real-time edge inference can support tactile applications, such as extended reality and robotic control.
 The major challenge to this paradigm is the communication bottleneck resulting from a massive number of mobile devices uploading high-dimensional data features to servers for inference.

-A specific edge inference architecture is \emph{split inference} \cite{Huawei:6G}, which divides a trained model into a low-complexity sub-model on a device and a deep sub-model on a server.
-The low-complexity sub-model extracts feature maps from raw data, while the server sub-model performs inference on the uploaded features.
-This architecture enables resource-constrained edge devices to access large-scale \gls{ai} models on servers (e.g., image recognition with tens-to-hundreds of object classes) while preserving data ownership.
+A specific edge inference architecture is \emph{split inference}, which divides a trained model into a low-complexity sub-model on a device and a deep sub-model on a server.
+The low-complexity sub-model extracts features from raw data, while the server sub-model performs inference on the uploaded features.
+This architecture enables resource-constrained edge devices to access large-scale \gls{ai} models on servers while preserving data ownership.
 In split inference, the communication bottleneck is addressed by designing task-oriented techniques, aimed to optimize \gls{e2e} inference throughput, accuracy, or latency.
 To overcome communication constraints, the model's splitting point can be adapted according to available bandwidth and latency requirements \cite{Li:TWC:2020}.
-For optimizing \gls{e2e} system performance, \gls{jscc} has emerged as a popular approach for split inference.
-This method follows the same approach as DeepJSCC \cite{Eirina:TCCN:19}, with the objective of inference at the receiver rather than signal reconstruction \cite{Jankowski:JSAC:2021}.
+For optimizing \gls{e2e} system performance, \gls{jscc} can be employed in split inference to transmit features over the wireless edge.
+This method follows the same approach as DeepJSCC \cite{Eirina:TCCN:19}, with the objective of maximizing inference accuracy at the receiver rather than the fidelity of reconstructed features \cite{Jankowski:JSAC:2021}, which is an example of semantic communication.

-Next, we introduce several new approaches that directly accelerate communication and computation of edge inference.